Ellisiophyllum

-Its native range is Central Himalaya to New Guinea.
-It is found in the countries of China, East Himalaya, Japan, Nepal, New Guinea, Philippines and Taiwan.
+Its native range is the central Himalayas to New Guinea.
+It is found in central and southern China, the central and eastern Himalayas, Japan, Nepal, New Guinea, Philippines and Taiwan.

 Its genus name of Ellisiophyllum is in honour of John Ellis (1710–1776), a British linen merchant and naturalist, and phyllum meaning leaf.
 The specific epithet pinnata is from the Latin meaning "feather-like", referring to the leaves.

 It was first published and described in Bot.
 Mag.
 (Tokyo) Vol.20 on page 91 in 1906.

-It has 1 known subspecies Ellisiophyllum pinnatum subsp. bhutanense ,from Bhutan.